it3xl/convention-over-git/README.md

 ## The Announcement

-An update is coming with some some bug fixing.
+An update is coming with some bug fixing.
 Also later I will publish an additional project with significant performance considerations.

 ## How to use